 6. Alice: Friday the 13th (1980)

-Yes, I know she’s the original final girl in the series, and in many ways the blueprint for what makes a great Friday the 13th final girl, but once again there are other forces at work that have reduced her to a bit-part player.
+Yes, I know she’s the original, and in many ways the blueprint for what makes a great Friday the 13th final girl, but once again there are other forces at work that have reduced her to a bit-part player (at least in the mind of this viewer).
 Alice may have been the first to survive the annual Camp Crystal chop, but once again the nigh-on invincible Jason is notable by his absence, instead replaced by a vengeful mother with murder on the mind.

-Friday the 13th‘s unlikely antagonist Pamela Voorhees may be savage, sly and utterly deranged, but her maternal rage in a knitted sweater is a far lesser obstacle than Jason’s indomitable wrath, a fact proven by a brutal decapitation that laid waste to her Earthly menace in one fatal blow.
+Friday the 13th‘s unlikely antagonist Pamela Voorhees may be savage, sly and utterly deranged, but her maternal-rage-in-a-knitted sweater is a far lesser obstacle than Jason’s indomitable wrath, a fact proven by a brutal decapitation that lays waste to her Earthly menace with one fatal blow.

-Back in 1980, the legend of Camp Crystal Lake was still very much a mystery, and Jason was a distant memory who had drowned as a young boy thanks to some negligent and rather frisky camp councillors, who would certainly have a lot to answer for as the years rolled by.
-Alice is the clear progenitor for all those girls who would survive the horrors of Camp Crystal Lake and beyond as a very familiar pattern began to emerge.
+Back in 1980, the legend of Camp Crystal Lake was still very much a mystery, Jason a distant memory who had drowned as a young boy thanks to some negligent and rather frisky camp councillors who would have a lot to answer for as the years of bloody vengeance raged on.
+Alice is the clear progenitor of all those girls who would survive the horrors of Camp Crystal Lake and beyond.
 She is virginal, distinctly feminine, but blessed with an inner steel that sees her escape with her life in tact — at least for a short while.

-Two years later, director Steve Miner would bring Alice back into the fold as Jason’s first victim, having him easily dispose of her with a stealthy ice-pick through the temple.
+Two years later, director Steve Miner would bring Alice back into the fold as Jason’s first victim, having him easily dispose of her with a stealthy ice-pick through the temple, actress Adrienne King, who saw herself as the Jamie Lee Curtis of the series, unhappy after being written out of the series so abruptly.
 Resourceful enough to escape the much more diminutive Pamela Voorhees, but with Jason on her trail she didn’t stand a chance.

 5. Megan Garris: Jason Lives!
 (1986)

-Being the daughter of the ever dismissive Sheriff Garris, Jennifer Cooke’s Megan is smart and pugnacious with the kind of free spirit that would have reduced her to Jason fodder in any other instalment.
+Being the daughter of the ever dismissive Sheriff Garris (the cops in this series are just asking for it in the worst way imaginable), Jennifer Cooke’s Megan is smart and pugnacious, the kind of free spirit who would have been reduced her to Jason fodder in any other instalment.
 Like many daughters living in the shadow of an authority figure, Megan thrives on independence.

 4. Tina Shepherd: The New Blood (1988)